borab96/risk-parity/README.md

 The hyperparameters of the optimization algorithm are ``gamma`` and ``rebalance``.
 The former controls the convex combination of risk parity error minimization and Sharpe ratio maximization and the latter specifies a holding period after which the optimizer is run again.
+The tuner seeks to maximize the Sharpe ratio.
+The reasoning is that the hyperparameter space represents a space of risk parity optimized solutions, at least for ``gamma<1/2`` which should now be ranked by the returns they offer.

 The backtester backfills positions after the optimal weights are computed.
 The so-called in-sample results assume knowledge of the future time window.
 To get out-of-sample results, the positions have to shifted one window to the future so that the trader positions themself based on the optimizer's result from the past window.
+Forecasting is not implemented.

 ``--gamma 1`` runs a Sharpe optimizer while
 ``--gamma 0`` runs a risk parity optimizer